n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.mongodb.md

 # MongoDB

-The MongoDB node allows you to automate work in MongoDB, and integrate MongoDB with other applications. n8n has built-in support for a wide range of MongoDB features, including aggregating, updating, finding, deleting, and getting documents.
+Use the MongoDB node to automate work in MongoDB, and integrate MongoDB with other applications. n8n has built-in support for a wide range of MongoDB features, including aggregating, updating, finding, deleting, and getting documents.

 On this page, you'll find a list of operations the MongoDB node supports and links to more resources.